-Where did the Scottish McCampbell family come from?
-What is the Scottish McCampbell family crest and coat of arms?
-When did the McCampbell family first arrive in the United States?
-Where did the various branches of the family go?
-What is the McCampbell family history?A Strathclyde-Briton family from the Scottish/English Borderlands was the first to use the surname McCampbell.
+A Strathclyde-Briton family from the Scottish/English Borderlands was the first to use the surname McCampbell.
 It is a name for a person with a crooked mouth, or crooked smile.
 This nickname surname is derived from the Gaelic words cam and beul, meaning crooked and mouth.
 Nicknames could be derived from various sources.
 In general, they came from the physical characteristics, behavior, mannerisms and other attributes of the bearer.

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 McCampbell has been spelled Campbell, Cambell, Cambel, Camble, Cammell and many more.

-Another 203 words (14 lines of text) are included under the topic Early McCampbell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 96 words (7 lines of text) are included under the topic Early McCampbell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McCampbell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 113 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For Scottish immigrants, the great expense of travel to North America did not seem such a problem in those unstable times.
 Acres of land awaited them and many got the chance to fight for their freedom in the American War of Independence.
 These Scots and their ancestors went on to play important roles in the forging of the great nations of the United States and Canada.
 Among them: Neil Campbel, who was a "Scotch prisoner" sent to New Jersey in 1685 by order of the English government in 1651; Agnes Campbell, who arrived at New York in 1774 with her two children.